microsoft/scalar/docs/getting-started.md

 can explore the subdirectories outside your sparse-checkout specification using `git ls-tree HEAD`.

+### Sparse Repo Mode

+By default, Scalar reduces your working directory to the bare minimum.
+You need to add the folders you care about to build up to your working set.

+* `scalar clone <url>`
+  * Please choose the **Clone with HTTPS** option in the `Clone Repository` dialog in Azure Repos, not **Clone with SSH**.
+* `cd <root>\src`
+* At this point, your `src` directory only contains files that appear in your root tree.
+No folders are populated.
+* Set the directory list for your sparse-checkout using:
+	1. `git sparse-checkout set <dir1> <dir2> ...`
+	2. `git sparse-checkout set --stdin <dir-list.txt`
+* Run git commands as you normally would.
+* To fully populate your working directory, run `git sparse-checkout disable`.

+If instead you want to start with all files on-disk, you can clone with the `--full-clone` option.
+To enable sparse-checkout after the fact, run `git sparse-checkout init --cone`.

 ### Options

 These options allow a user to customize their initial enlistment.